-I love sitting in the bleachers and watching clients of mine play in their Little League games.
+I love sitting in the bleachers and watching clients of mine play in their Little League baseball games.
 In our private sessions, they are very composed and on point with their skills.
-In the games though, the majority of them seem tense and anxious.
+During the games though, the majority of them seem tense and anxious.
 Almost without fail, I see it with pitchers.
 They rush their tempo and aim the ball.
 After a few walks, they look completely lost, and their countenance is quite miserable.
 Watching these struggles is great insight for me to see the “game version” of the player.
 So why the 180 degree switch?
 Here’s my take…

 1) Young players tend to treat practice as “Fun Time,” and the game as “Pressure Time.”